Dallas Failure to Warn Attorneys

 A manufacturer has two duties to consumers when developing instructions or product warnings:

-The lack of adequate warnings must have actually caused your injuries in order for you to be entitled to compensation.
-If you happened to get sick when you took a medication that interacted with another medication, you would have to prove that your illness was due to the interaction between the drugs that was not warned about.
-If you became sick due to other causes, even though the failure to warn was present, you would not have a solid case.
+The lack of adequate warnings must have caused your injuries for you to be entitled to compensation.
+If you got sick when you took a medication that interacted with another medication, you would have to prove that your illness was due to the interaction between the drugs you were not warned about.
+If you become sick due to other causes, even though the failure to warn was present, you would not have a solid case.

-Generally, in Texas, a consumer could bring a claim against a manufacturer based on strict liability.
+Generally, a consumer could claim against a manufacturer in Texas based on strict liability.
 This allows you to collect compensation without proving any negligence on the manufacturer’s part.
 As long as you were using the product as intended, it was in the same condition as it was when you bought it, and it was unreasonably dangerous, you should be able to recover compensation.

 At times, you may be able to pursue a failure to warn case under the theory of negligence.
-Proving negligence is more difficult, as it requires you to demonstrate that the manufacturer breached their duty of care to you, directly causing your injuries.
-More compensation may be available through a negligence claim, but they can also require more time and work to win.
+Proving negligence is more difficult.
+It requires you to demonstrate that the manufacturer breached their duty of care to you, directly causing your injuries.
+More compensation may be available through a negligence claim but it can also require more time and work to win.

 Compensation in a Failure to Adequately Warn Case